 There is also this struggle within me about how to help the poor.
 I struggle with it every now and then.
 Surely change must begin with me.
 But there are limits to how much I can do.
 Or perhaps, these are just my excuses.

 This blog is about financial freedom and serves to inform, educate and entertain the public on all personal finance matters.
 The author of this blog has been blogging for 5 over years.
-He is also a guest blogger at CPF's IMSavvy site.
-This blog is visited by 2,000 unique readers every month.
+He was also a guest blogger at CPF's IMSavvy site (now AreYouReady site).
+This blog is visited by many unique readers from various countries every month.
 Do bookmark this blog and leave your comments.

 Subscribe to: